Our Story: The Founding History of Swanson Reed

 In late June 2008, Adam (now a mechanical engineer like his Grandfather), saw an opporunity to merge the goodwill of Reed & Co. with his expertise in R&D tax credits that he gained from his grandfathers business as well as working at Deloitte and PwC.
 Adam wanted to continue using the name “Reed” but was unable to secure the Top Level Domain name “reed.com”, so instead expanded it to the more unique name called, Swanson Reed.

 The expanded name was a deliberate combination of Joe’s original trading name, “Reed,” and a street in Melbourne, Australia, called Swanston Street.
-Adam, after discovering that he was unable to secure the “reed.com” domain, found a solution while he was on Swanston Street talking on the phone to his future business partner and CEO, Damian Smyth.
+Adam, found the solution while he was walking up Swanston Street and talking on the phone to his future business partner and CEO, Damian Smyth.
 After discovering that the domain “swanston.com” was also unavailable, Adam made the pivotal decision to drop the “t,” leading to the unique brand name of “Swanson Reed”.
 In July 2008, Adam applied for Swanson Reed’s first trademarks and website domains.
 In August 2008, Adam made the decision to exclusively focus the firm in R&D tax credit preparation services, and immediately stop all technical report writing services relating to competive grant preparation and patent applications.

 Navigating through uncertain times